Fyris-AI/1177/README.md

 # Fråga 1177

-A project made by Fyris AI.
+A project made by Fyris AI. hej

 This project implements a Context-Augmented Generation (CAG) system using Google Gemini models and a FastAPI backend with a Next.js frontend.